Should you get skip-the-line tickets for the most popular Paris attractions?

 Eiffel Tower Skip the Line Tickets & Other Fast Entry Options

-With a regular skip-the-line ticket, you do have to stand in line for a security check and also (usually) another line to board the elevator.
-Sometimes these lines move fairly quickly, but other times, they don't.
+Even with a skip-the-line ticket, you do have to stand in line for a security check and also (usually) another line to board the elevator to the top of the Eiffel Tower.

 Versailles Palace & Gardens Skip the Line Tickets - A Must!